M-Rick/Cosmic-Menu/README.md

 ## macOS keybindings
 This script adds macOS keybindings in Pop!_OS and Nautilus.
 The keyboard is set to map French macOS keyboards.
-This can be changed later or the jsute comment ```#``` the line to keep your settings.
+This can be changed later or the just comment ```#``` the line to keep your settings.
 To change the language just replace *fr* with your language code.
 Control and Command keys are inverted to bring the CTRL shortcuts behaviour back to the Command key.
 Alt enables special level 3 characters (æ, Æ, œ, Œ, €, ß, ~, etc).
 - <Command> (CTRL) <SHIFT> 3 : Global screen capture.